Measurement Integrity in Peer Prediction: A Peer Assessment Case Study

-Ideally, we would want to estimate the joint-to-marginal-product ratio of the reports for each pair of agents, but given the limited availability of data in this setting, the best we can do is to treat the agents anonymously and compute one estimate of one joint-to-marginal-product ratio, $\hat{\text{JP}}$, that applies to the entire agent population.
+Ideally, we would want to estimate the joint-to-marginal-product ratio of the reports for each pair of agents, but given the limited availability of data in this setting, the best we can do is treat the agents anonymously and compute one estimate, $\hat{\text{JP}}$, that applies to the entire agent population.
 See \Cref{subsubappedix:implementation-nonparametric} for the details of this estimation procedure.

 In our experiments, we consider 4 common $\Phi$-divergences, which are described in \Cref{tab:phi-divs}.
 One important note with respect to the choice of $\Phi$-divergence is that when the total variation distance (TVD) is chosen, the $\Phi$-Div mechanism emulates the Correlated Agreement (CA) mechanism from Shnayder et al. \cite{Shnayder2016informed}.